Frederick Landis

-Frederick Landis (August 18, 1872 – November 15, 1934) was an American lawyer and politician who served two terms as a U.S. Representative from Indiana from 1903 to 1907.
+Frederick Landis (August 18, 1872 – November 15, 1934) was an American lawyer, politician, author, and newspaper editor who served two terms as a U.S. Representative from Indiana from 1903 to 1907.

-He was a brother of both Charles Beary Landis and of baseball commissioner Judge Kenesaw Mountain Landis.
+He was a brother of both Charles Beary Landis, a newspaperman and U.S. representative, and Judge Kenesaw Mountain Landis, the first Commissioner of Baseball.

-Biography
+Early life

 Born at Seven Mile, Ohio, Landis moved with his parents to Logansport, Indiana, in 1875.